karatelabs/karate/README.md

 * match foo == '##[] #string'
 ```

 This 'in-line' short-cut for validating JSON arrays is similar to how [`match each`](#match-each) works.
-So now, complex payloads (that include arrays) can easily be by validated in one step by combining [validation markers](#ignore-or-validate) like so:
+So now, complex payloads (that include arrays) can easily be validated in one step by combining [validation markers](#ignore-or-validate) like so:

 ```cucumber
 * def oddSchema = { price: '#string', status: '#? _ < 3', ck: '##number', name: '#regex[0-9X]' }